What could the air see if it had eyes?

 moving its fingers across faces and through hair.

 Sam Cochrane lives in Buffalo, NY.
-His work has appeared in Ghost City Review, Foundlings and Robot Holiday.
-His Twitter is @smcchrn.
+Their work has appeared in Ghost City Review, Foundlings and Robot Holiday.
+Their Twitter is @smcchrn.